-Moong Dal Halwa is so yummy that one spoon is enough to take you straight to the food heaven!
+Moong Dal ka Halwa is so yummy that one spoon is enough to take you straight to the food heaven!
 Yellow dal paste or moong dal paste cooked in ghee and scented sugar syrup is a total delight for the taste buds.
 Read on if you want to cook perfect halwai style Moong Dal halwa recipe.

-Moong Dal Halwa has this sweet aroma of ghee, saffron and cardamom and crunch of crushed pistachio and almonds, I was actually drooling halfway through the making of the halwa.
+This Indian Halwa has this sweet aroma of ghee, saffron and cardamom and crunch of crushed pistachio and almonds, I was actually drooling halfway through the making of the halwa.

-I swear the moment I turned off the heat and placed the halwa in a bowl and well…had few spoons of the halwa (okay, maybe more than a few but in my defence, it was mind-blowing :D) I just sat down with my laptop to share it with you.
+I swear the moment I turned off the heat and placed the halwa in a bowl and well…had few spoons of the halwa (okay, maybe more than a few but in my defence, it was mind-blowing :D) I immediatly sat down with my laptop to share it with you.

 Moong Dal Halwa Recipe Video

 You know me I am not really a dessert fan 🙂 but trust me I have never been this excited to share a dessert that I am with this irresistible Moong Dal Halwa, and why not?
-It took me an hour to make this ‘easy yet continuous-stirring dessert’ which taste took me completely by surprise.
+It took me an hour to make this ‘easy yet continuously-stirring dessert’ which taste took me completely by surprise.
 You know like how all good things take their sweet time to make, this sweet delicacy will remind you of the same.
 But believe me making moong dal halwa is a true labour of love.

 Moong Dal otherwise can be used in a variety of recipes.
 I love lentils and of all of them, moong dal is my favourite.
 I think it is because of my new favourite dessert but I have always liked making other recipes with moong dal as well.
 Be it the Punjabi sabut Moong Dal, Dhuli Moong Dal Recipe and Moong Dal Cheela, I simply love all the dal recipes.